-24. As of 31 December 2021, eight (ten) States Parties to the NPT had yet to bring CSAs into force pursuant to Article III of the Treaty.
+24. As of 31 December 2022, five (eight) States Parties to the NPT had yet to bring CSAs into force pursuant to Article III of the Treaty.

-25. As indicated in paragraph 3 of the Safeguards Statement, the Secretariat could not draw any safeguards conclusions for Cabo Verde, Equatorial Guinea, Guinea, Guinea-Bissau, Sao Tome and Principe, Somalia, the State of Palestine21 and Timor-Leste.
+25. As indicated in paragraph 3 of the Safeguards Statement, the Secretariat could not draw any safeguards conclusions for Equatorial Guinea, Guinea, Sao Tome and Principe, Somalia and Timor-Leste.